dvolk/sc/README.md

 - uses just systemd and ssh
 - everything in one configuration file
 - simple: no "control plane", no agent on worker nodes, no overlay network, no containers, no certificate management, no RBAC, etc
-- wrap docker in systemd service (if you must)
+- wrap containers in systemd service (if you must)

 ## screenshot